gibbz00/evolve/README.md

-# Overview
+# Description

-## Background

 The goal of this project is to automate setup of my personally configured Arch Linux systems.
-All configurations and programs should work out of the box.
+It aims to make all configurations and programs work out of the box and ready for development.

+The automation is divided into two parts.
+The role taken by the parts differ depending on the chosen base or hardware configuration.
+E.g A Dockerfile can handle all tasks from the respective stages and must therefore only have one.
+Anyway, here's the general role of each part.

+* Preparation (prepare.sh) - Preparation of boot and filesystem.
+* Setup (setup.sh) - After first standalone boot.
+User setup, package installations and personal configuartion setup.

-### System Environments
+## System Environments

 | Base   | Headless (tui) | Desktop (gui) | Hardware                                |
 | :---   | :---:          | :---:         | :---:                                   |